ndhorton/ls170/ls171/http_request_response/http_request_response_notes.md

 * A single HTTP message exchange consists of a Request and a Response.
 The exchange generally takes place between a Client and a Server.
 The client sends a Request to the server and the server sends back a Response

+4:13 **<u>Summary</u>**

+* HTTP is a *text-based* protocol.
+HTTP Request and Responses involve sending text between the client and server
+* In order for the protocol to work, the Request and Response must be structured in such a way that both the client and the server can understand them.
+* With HTTP/1.1, the end of the headers is indicated by an empty line
+* The `Content-Length` header can be used to indicate the size of the body.
+This can help determine where the HTTP message should end

 ## Be able to explain what status codes are, and provide examples of different status code types